The Canadian Parliamentary System

 Sometimes, however, if there is a strong third party presence in the House, no one party will hold an outright majority and the division of seats will be more even.
 In such cases, the party with the largest number of seats, or plurality, forms the government.
 This is known as a minority government, since Government MPs will be mathematically outnumbered by the combined total of opposition MPs.
 A minority government must rely on the support of other parties to get its legislation passed, and can be no-confidence voted (see below) at any time.
 Current prime minister Justin Trudeau (b.
 1971) was elected to a majority government in 2015, but was re-elected in 2019 with only a minority government, reflecting a decline in popularity.

 It’s theoretically possible that in the context of a minority government, two smaller parties could join forces to form a combined majority in the House, which would then allow them to form the government together.
 This is known as a multi-party coalition government and it’s very common in Europe, where parliaments tend to be evenly divided among many small parties.
 In Canada, however, the coalition government idea is quite controversial, and has never been successfully attempted at the national level.
 Canada has a strong tradition of letting the plurality rule even if that plurality is very narrow.
-It’s not entirely clear who would be the prime minister or how the cabinet would be appointed in a coalition government.
+It’s not entirely clear who would be the prime minister or how the cabinet would be appointed in a coalition government, particularly if the idea is proposed at a time of political controversy (see sidebar).
 British tradition says the governor general of Canada would have to mediate the process, but this is a controversial idea as well, since the governor general is not elected.

 Non Confidence Voting